 We’re living in unprecedented times.
 Day-by-day life looks completely different now than it did six months ago, especially schooling.
 I’m sure lots of other parents, guardians, and educators can say the same.

 Choosing how my children’s education would look for the next short (hopefully) while was not easy.
 I had to ask myself questions such as, “should I send my kids back to school?
-Should I keep them home and have them engage in online learning?”
+Should I keep them home & keep them engaging with online learning?”

 Eventually, I decided to enroll my kids in school.

-But before I jump into that, I want to acknowledge all of the parents and guardians who did not have the privilege of choice in this matter.
-My heart goes out to the single parents trying to juggle kids, school, and work during this time, lower-income families who are taking this day by day, and anyone else who, because of their circumstance, did not get to choose how their children’s education would unfold.
+But before I jump into that, I want to acknowledge all the parents and guardians who didn't have the privilege of choice in this matter.
+My heart goes out to the single parents trying to juggle kids, school, and work during this time, lower-income families who are taking this day by day, and anyone else who, because of their circumstance, didn't get to choose how their children’s education would unfold.

 These past few months have been far from ideal.
 But, there’s always surprises.

 Of course, enrolling my kids in school meant they would be required to wear a mask during portions of the day, and I was surprised to find out how okay my youngest son, Lucas, is with it.
 He’s even excited about it, so much that he wears the mask in the van even though he doesn’t have to.

 Here is a photo of Lucas before his first day back at school.